skohub-io/skohub-vocabs/README.md

 This will format the code and check for linting errors with each commit.
 So if your commit errors, make sure to check the output and fix accordingly.

+### Testing

+We use unit, integration and E2E tests, but don't distinguish too hard between unit and integration tests, since the distinction between these are a bit blurry in component development (see [React Testing Overview](https://reactjs.org/docs/testing.html)).
+In general a behaviour driven development is favoured and for every new feature an appropriate test should be added.
+The unit and integration tests can be found in the `test` folder.
+We use [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for them.

+To run these tests use `npm run test` or `npm run test:coverage` to see coverage reports.

+For E2E tests we use [Cypress](https://www.cypress.io/).
+The tests can be found in `cypress/e2e`.
+The E2E tests should generally test the interaction with the app like a typical user would.

+To run E2E tests the three `.ttl` files (and just these) from the `test` folder must be present in the data folder.
+You can copy them directly there or use the `cypress/prepare-cypress-test.sh` script.

+After that run `npm run test:e2e:ci` for running e2e tests in the console.
+If you want to run cypress interactivley run `npm run e2e:ci`.

 ## Credits

 The project to create a stable beta version of SkoHub has been funded by the North-Rhine Westphalian Library Service Centre (hbz) and carried out in cooperation with [graphthinking GmbH](https://graphthinking.com/) in 2019/2020.